Skip to content

 All nolapse tokens follow this format:

-nlp_<40 alphanumeric characters>
+nlp_<40 lowercase hex characters>

 Example (not a real token):